 In a post-earnings presentation, PVR-Inox said that the contribution of Bollywood movies in its box office share, including the Hindi-Urdu dubbed versions of other languages, has fallen to 51 per cent in Financial Year 23 from 60 per cent during the pre-pandemic period.

-Ironically, the development has come barely a few months after the release of Pathaan, which filmmakers and analysts with a net box office collection of Rs 530 crore, surpassing Bahubali 2.
+Ironically, the development has come barely a few months after the release of Pathaan, which filmmakers and analysts insist is the highest grossing Bollywood film ever with a net box office collection of Rs 530 crore, surpassing Bahubali 2.

-Before Pathaan, Brahmastra: Part One – Shiva, was a blockbuster.
+Before Pathaan, Brahmastra: Part One – Shiva, was touted to be a blockbuster.

 The announcement has sent alarm bells in Bollywood and related businesses.
-Since then, prominent market observers have begun speculating that the Mumbai-based Urdu-Hindi industry might be “”.
+Since then, prominent market observers have begun speculating that the Mumbai-based Urdu-Hindi industry might be “losing its charm”.

 Taking into the account the recent announcement by the company, here is where Bollywood seems to stand right now: